xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-3.md

 ## Task 5: Verify EVPN EVI and Layer-2 Stretch between the Leaf-1, Leaf-2 and Leaf-5

 We have configured the Layer-2 stretch between Leaf-1, Leaf-2 and Leaf-5 using EVPN EVI.
-In the next steps lets verify the layer-2 connectivity is up and we can reach from one host to another via layer-2. “sh evpn evi detail” cli command shows the configured EVI and its associated bridge-domain.
+In the next steps lets verify the layer-2 connectivity is up and we can reach from one host to another via layer-2. “show evpn evi detail” cli command shows the configured EVI and its associated bridge-domain.
 It also shows the route-target import and export values as shown in the below output.

-    RP/0/RP0/CPU0:Leaf-1#sh evpn evi detail
+    RP/0/RP0/CPU0:Leaf-1#show evpn evi detail
     Sat Sep  1 23:13:01.611 UTC

     VPN-ID     Encap  Bridge Domain                Type